xiangzhi/RosBag2PsiStoreConverter/README.md

 ```

 ## ChangeLog:
+* 12/28
+	* bug fixed to make sure it works
+	* 30% faster on complex ROS BAGs by precalculating offsets of fields.
+	* Showed message types in Info screen
 * 11/21
 	* Rewrite the RosBag component to lazily read from the ROS Bags.
 	* Refactor code.